 When the geolocation block was triggered, Suspicious sign in prevented email should appear in Gmail’s inbox, such as this one:

-3. In case emails are still not sent from your website/application, an additional confirmation of permissions might be needed.
+For any other cases or if emails are still not sent from your website/application, additional confirmation of permissions might be needed.
 In order to proceed, you need to use or fix App password as shown here.